rebelsky/csc207c/_handouts/spamr.md

 ---
 # {{ page.title }}

-_Here you will find most of the email that I sent out this semester._
+_Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+## [CSC-207 2024Fa] Re: Tests for MP3 are now (mostly) ready + A note on SoLA 2 (2024-09-22)

+Dear Amazing Students Constructing Intuitive Instructions,

+It appears that I neglected to write tests for `Trimmed` and `Padded`.
+The only natural response is to make the corresponding problems completely optional.
+The only gains you will get for doing them are knowledge and experience.
+There are no penalties for skipping them.

+-- SamR

 ## [CSC-207 2024Fa] Tests for MP3 are now (mostly) ready + A note on SoLA 2 (2024-09-22)